https-github-com-Ops201d6-Team2/SOPs/README.md

   - How will you administer and support Windows systems?
   - How will your company enhance the network’s usability and security?
   - How will you support company cloud services?
+- For each SOP included in your MSP SOW deliverable, attribute authorship to the team member
+  - SOPs can either be:
+  - Worked on as google docs and submitted as PDFs
+  - Worked on and submitted as Markdown files